 This option lets you update the device software image from an FTP server.
-This option is not recommended if you transmit data over untrusted networks.

 The prerequisite is that the access role administrator is assigned to the user account you use to perform the actions on the device.

 - □ Open the Basic Settings > Software dialog. - □ In the Software update frame, URL field, specify the URL for the device software image using the following format: